meganz/MEGAchat/CodeSafetyGuidline.md

 are not to be handled by the normal code flow.
 In other words - exceptions signal 'exceptional' conditions, and not ones that may be expected by the normal code flow.
 For example, a universal string search function must not in case the searched string was not found, because this, in the general case, can be expected.
-However, in a specific string search, where the subsequent code relies on the fact that the substring _is_ found, an exception can be thown to bail out.
+However, in a specific string search, where the subsequent code relies on the fact that the substring _is_ found, an exception can be town to bail out.
 In that case, the code logic doesn't need to care about 'what if' abnormal conditions.
  * If you can throw exceptions, but a function that you call returns error codes, such as a plain C API function, throw an error if it returns an error code.
 If there are multiple such calls, implement the error check and throw in an